callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 end
 ```

-The association is returned from the `association` method, and then is passed the `reader` message, which is [defined](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/associations/collection_association.rb#L29) in the `ActiveRecord::Associations::CollectionAssociations` class, the superclass of `ActiveRecord::Associations::HasManyAssociation`.
+The `association` local variable is returned from the `association` method above, and then is sent the `reader` message, which is [defined](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/associations/collection_association.rb#L29) in the `ActiveRecord::Associations::CollectionAssociations` class, the superclass of `ActiveRecord::Associations::HasManyAssociation`.

 ```ruby
 # Implements the reader method, e.g. foo.items for Foo.has_many :items